PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 ![replit print hello world](/Assets/Week_1/replit_print_hello_world.png)

-But the console didn't make a newline after printing!
+But the console didn't make a newline after "Hello world"!
 So we have to add this manually ourselves.
-(Again, Python added "\n" for us).
+(Again, Python added "\n" for us in its `print` function).

 ```c
 #include <stdio.h>